How UK Students can beat rising rent prices in 2026 (without compromising on comfort)

 This transparency helps you avoid guesswork and feel confident before signing your tenancy agreement.

-9. Prioritise wellbeing and security
+9. Prioritize wellbeing and security

 PBSAs provide on-site staff, CCTV coverage and secure entry systems that private housing often lacks.
 This isn’t just an amenity; it’s peace of mind that lets you focus on what matters most.